How we change what others think, feel, believe and do

 In the Reciprocity Norm, when one person does something for another person, that other person has a social debt to repay.
 The problem with reciprocity is that exactly what must be repaid is unclear and the obliged person can ask for far more than they gave.
 This is perhaps because they have proved themselves caring and trusting, which obliges the other person to act likewise.

 Obligations are also set in place by contracts, whether they are legal or social.
-When I agree to do something then I am obliged to do so.
-Contracts are often set in place with a binding ritual whereby each person swears to fulfil their obligations and may sign a document to confirm this.
+When I promise or agree to do something then I am obliged to do so.
+In formal situations, contracts may be set in place with a binding ritual whereby each person swears to fulfil their obligations and may sign a document to confirm this.
 Marriage, for example, comes with many obligations, from mutual support to fidelity.

 Find out how duty-bound people are and what they believe are their duties, then reframe what you want doing as a duty to others (children often manipulate their parents in this way, as do spouses with one another).